AJMansfield/Intelligence-Core-Public/kttu02.md

   who have a colored stripe in the middle of their head hair, although that doesn't seem to be a hard-and-fast rule.

-However, aside from the clan members, four of the younger halflings on the crew are apparently in a different category.
-They, and you, aren't really considered part of the clan, but more like hired help.

-About twenty percent of this city's population seems to consist of this younger migrant worker class, and most of them live in a separate area of the city away from the _Ksippuktsimnmi_ clan building.
+Most of the city's adult population are apparently part of similar small clans of ten to thirty-odd members, but there's also another category of people who live here, a kind of 'migrant worker' class that seems to consist of mostly younger adults of the species, and generally live in a separate district of the city.

-For the moment, you stay with two of the migrants, who you manage to coerce the nicknames "Jerry" and "Morgan" from.
+You and four others of the crew are considered part of this migrant worker class, and for the moment, you stay with two of the migrants, who you manage to coerce the nicknames "Jerry" and "Morgan" from.
-The two of them share a very small apartment in the migrant district, and with a third occupant of your size it feels rather crowded, but you make do, and are grateful for it.
+Even without a third occupant of your size the space would've felt crowded, but you make do, and are grateful for it.

-Apparently unemployment and homelessness are common among this population, and you often passed alleyways in the migrant districts containing lean-tos and make-shift shelters.
+Apparently unemployment and homelessness are common among this migrant population, and you often passed alleyways in these districts containing lean-tos and make-shift shelters.

-Crime, though, &mdash; aside from petty corruption &mdash;
+Crime, though, &mdash; aside from the petty corruption you've experienced firsthand &mdash;
   seemed to be nearly nonexistant, likely due to the city government's brutal justice system.